cpavnn/RideShare/README.md

 9. Remove captcha https://g.co/allowaccess <br/>
 	https://www.google.com/settings/security/lesssecureapps	 <br/>
     https://accounts.google.com/b/0/displayunlockcaptcha <br/>

-10. In requestride.js replace line no 550  with the authDomain available in in config variable.
-11. In mydetails.js replace line no 1477  with the authDomain available in in config variable.
+10. Replace "gmail.com" in  with your company domain  <br/>
+    line 22 in "database.rules.json" <br/>
-12. Replace "gmail.com" in  with your company domain in "database.rules.json" line 22 and line 137 in app.js and line no 131 of index.html, this makes sure your app stays private to your company.
+    line 137 in app.js <br/>
+    line no 131 of index.html,<br/>
+    this makes sure your app stays private to your company.
-13. Add API keys for google maps, Visit for further instruction https://developers.google.com/maps/documentation/javascript/
+11. Add API keys for google maps, Visit for further instruction https://developers.google.com/maps/documentation/javascript/
-14. In command line type "firebase deploy" and hit enter
+12. In command line type "firebase deploy" and hit enter
-15. After successful deploy, copy the hosting url and open in browser
+13. After successful deploy, copy the hosting url and open in browser

 Now you have private carpool app for you company